Reducibility of finitely differentiable quasi-periodic cocycles and its spectral applications: Introduction

 \subsection{Cantor spectrum}

 The geometric structure of spectrum has been one of the central topics for Schr\"odinger operators for several decades.
 It is conjectured by Simon \cite{Simon} that for generic almost periodic Schr\"odinger operator, the spectrum is a Cantor set.
-The most intensively studied model is probably the almost Mathieu operator (AMO) and the spectrum of this operator is conjectured to be a Cantor set known as the famous ``Ten Martini Problem".
+The most intensively studied model is probably the almost Mathieu operator (AMO), the spectrum of which was conjectured - this is the famous ``Ten Martini Problem" - to be a Cantor set.
 This conjecture has been completely solved by Avila and Jitomirskaya \cite{AJ}.
-Recently the dry vesion of it: so-called ``Dry Ten Martini Problem" has been proved for non-critical AMO through reducibility methods by Avila-You-Zhou \cite{AYZ2}.
+Recently, a stronger version of it, the so-called ``Dry Ten Martini Problem", has been proved for non-critical AMO through reducibility methods by Avila-You-Zhou \cite{AYZ2}.
 Things become extremely difficult when it comes to Schr\"odinger operators with more general analytic potentials.
 In the region of positive Lyapunov exponent, Goldstein and Schlag \cite{GS} proved that for any analytic potential, the spectrum is a Cantor set for almost every frequency.
-In the perturbative regime, Eliasson \cite{Eli92} proved that for a fixed Diophantine frequency, the spectrum is a Cantor set for generic such potentials in analytic topology.
+In the perturbative regime, Eliasson \cite{Eli92} proved that for a fixed Diophantine frequency, the spectrum is a Cantor set for generic such potentials in the standard analytic topology $C^{\omega}_h(\T^d, \R)$ with $h>0$.
 Later, Puig \cite{puig} generalized this result to quasi-periodic Schr\"odinger operators with a fixed Diophantine frequency and potentials in the non-perturbative regime.
-Note that the topological space given in \cite{Eli92,puig} is $C^\omega$ with projective topology.
-We generalize this result to the standard analytic topological space $C_h^\omega$.
+Note that the topological space given in \cite{Eli92,puig} is the analytic topology.
+We generalize Eliasson's result to the finitely differentiable topology $C^k(\T^d, \R)$.
 Before we state our theorem, we give some useful notations first.